erfilho/cucumberTest/README.md

 # cucumberTest
-Studying about cucumber BDD framework with selenium for form submit
+Studying about cucumber with selenium for form submit